cadeyrn/bookmarks-organizer/README.md

   it's how Firefox works.
 Please see [Bugzilla #1440988](https://bugzilla.mozilla.org/show_bug.cgi?id=1440988#c2) for context.

+### Permissions

+Bookmarks Organizer needs several permissions to work properly.
+To give you full transparency this overview also lists “silent“ permissions.

+#### mandatory permissions

+Bookmarks Organizer does not work without the following permissions:

+##### access your data for all sites

+The add-on checks the bookmarks by sending a request to the appropriate URLs.
+This cannot work without the permission to access these sites.

+##### read and modify bookmarks

+You installed Bookmarks Organizer for checking and modifying broken bookmarks so it should be clear why the permission is needed to read and modify the bookmarks.

+##### read and modify privacy settings
+_(since 2.0.0)_

+Without this permission the tracking protection of Firefox causes that some bookmarks will be reported as broken even if they are working without any problem.
+This permission allows Bookmarks to disable the tracking protection for the duration of the bookmarks check.

+##### access browser tabs

+The permission to access the browser tabs is needed so that Bookmarks Organizer can jump to the already opened settings page if the settings page is already opened in another tab and you click the button to open Bookmarks Organizer's settings.

+#### silent permissions

+Bookmarks Organizer needs some more permissions, but Firefox does not prompt for the following permissions:

+##### menus
+_(since 2.0.0)_

+The menus permission is needed for providing an menu entry in the tools menu to access Bookmarks Organizer's user interface.

+##### storage

+The storage permission is needed so that Bookmarks Organizer can store settings and (in the future) bookmark exceptions.

 ## Compatibility

 Bookmarks Organizer requires at least Firefox 59.
 Because the add-on makes use of modern web technologies and the latest